AxlNunez/AxlNunez/README.md

   🌱 I’m on my senior year of college.

-  ⚡ Fun fact: I've traveled across the entire East Coast, been to 3 continents, and saw one of the 7 wonders of the world!
-(Can you guess which one?)
+  ⚡ Fun fact: I've traveled across the entire US, been to 3 continents, and seen 3 of the 7 wonders of the world!
+(Can you guess which ones?)
 </p>

 ###